 Shopify Lite is the cheapest plan at $9 a month.
 Albeit, this plan doesn’t allow you to create an online store.
 You can only sell through a “Buy” button or a Facebook plugin on a website or Facebook page.

-This plan costs $29 per month and offers you all the basic features that help you start an online business.
+This plan starts at $29 per month and offers you all the basic features that help you start an online business.
 You can add two staff accounts, upload as many products as you want, apply discount codes, and use Shopify shipping.

 However, for Point of Sale, you can only access the Shopify POS app and third-party POS apps.